afitriali/Vim-Base-01/README.md

 # Base 1 - A Personal Vim Setup

 I work with a lot of HTML/CSS/JS/PHP.
 This vim setup contain things like automatically detecting quirky filetype like 'blade.php' = 'html'.
 Also handles indenting for JS inside HTML and highlighting opening and closing tags.
-Overall, magical vim goodness
+Overall, magical vim goodness without the bloat.

 ## Installation